Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 - Device invitation: only the corresponding user is allowed
 - Shamir invitation: any recipient of the freshly recovered user are allowed

+In practice, invite_complete is called:
+- by the greeter, for user and device invitation
+- by the claimer, for shamir invitation

 Pseudo-code:

 ```python